cfpb/design-system/docs/components/lists.md

               <li class="m-list_item">List item 3</li>
           </ul>
           <p> Paragraph example for visual reference</p>
-        variation_description: >-
-          Use a bulleted list when grouping similar items or short thoughts into “bite-size” chunks.
+        variation_description: Use a bulleted list when grouping similar items or short thoughts into “bite-size” chunks.
 Generally, the order or count of the items in a bullet list isn’t important.
 An exception to this may be a list of states, which naturally fits into an alphabetical order.
         variation_name: Bulleted list
+        variation_specs: >-
+          DEFAULT

+          * Avenir Next Regular, 16px

+          * Margin bottom (list item): 8px

+          * Margin top (list): 10px

+          * Margin bottom (list): 15px

+          * Bullets are solid squares

+          * Bullets are aligned flush with the left margin of the column of text they’re in

+          NESTED

+          * Bullets are open circles and flush left with the preceding line of text
       - variation_code_snippet: |-
           <p>Paragraph example for visual reference</p>
           <ol>